Debunking The Myths Of Becoming a Private Pay Therapist

 Truth: Credibility isn’t correlated with or dependent on insurance paneling.

-Solution: With the advent of the internet and social media, there are many ways to build and share your credibility.
+Solution: With the internet and social media, there are many ways to build and share your credibility.

 There are tons of other ways to build your credibility now with the ability to market yourself online.
 Here are just a few ideas: